reliantsolutions/hiera-resources/README.md

 > EOF
 </pre>

-Creating resources from the YAML backend
+Creating Puppet resources from the YAML backend
 ======================================

 Create a simple puppet manifest